 Access: The easiest way to get to Jici is by taking a taxi from Hualien Station, which should only take 25-minutes.

-Taiwan Beaches – Recommended Resort for Jici Beach: Noosa Coast B&B
+Recommended Resort at Jici Beach: Noosa Coast B&B

 Why Guests Love It: “This was a stellar place.
 Incredibly located with virtually a private beach.
 Attention to detail is visible in all elements (welcome, breakfast, rooms, and design).
 I’ll come back one day!”, “Very nice room, incredible outlook from our room, super friendly hosts, best coffee in Taiwan for breakfast!”.